Skip to main content

 We understand how important the Bath Road connection is to the local community from the feedback we’ve received during our previous consultation.
 There are a number of challenges that need to be considered such as the height difference of at least 6 meters between the site and the Bath Road.

-We’re exploring creating walking and cycling access from the Bath Road.
+We’re proposing creating walking and cycling access from the Bath Road.
 As shown at (1a) on the map and the image above.

 Hybrid planning application

-Part of the application will be ‘detailed’, providing all information necessary to secure full planning permission (including detailed elevations).
+Part of the application is ‘detailed’, providing all information necessary to secure full planning permission (including detailed elevations).
 This relates to the first office building to be delivered to the north west corner of the site.

-The rest of the application will be in ‘outline’, setting out the principles and parameters of the development, with further detail to be submitted through future applications.
+The rest of the application is in ‘outline’, setting out the principles and parameters of the development, with further detail to be submitted through future applications.

 Close